diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 An alternative is the SequenceFile.Sorter class, which has a number of sort() and merge() methods.
 These functions predate MapReduce and are lower-level functions than MapReduce (for example, to get parallelism, you need to partition your data manually).

 #### The SequenceFile format

+**Figure 5-2.
+The internal structure of a sequence file with no compression and with record compression**
 ![hadoop_sequence_file_structure_img_1]
 A sequence file consists of a header followed by one or more records (see Figure 5-2).
 The first three bytes of a sequence file are the bytes SEQ, which act as a magic number; these are followed by a single byte representing the version number.
-The header contains other fields, including the names of the key and value classes, compression details, userdefined metadata, and the sync marker.
-Each file has a randomly generated sync marker.
+The header contains other fields, including the names of the key and value classes, compression details, user-defined metadata, and the sync marker. `Each file has a randomly generated sync marker`.

 The internal format of the records depends on whether compression is enabled, and if it is, whether it is record compression or block compression.

 The format for record compression is almost identical to that for no compression, except the value bytes are compressed using the codec defined in the header.

+**Figure 5-3.
+The internal structure of a sequence file with block compression**
 ![hadoop_sequence_file_structure_img_2]
 Block compression (Figure 5-3) compresses multiple records at once; it is therefore more compact than and should generally be preferred over record compression because it has the opportunity to take advantage of similarities between records.
-Records are added to a block until it reaches a minimum size in bytes, defined by the io.seqfile.compress.blocksize property; the default is one million bytes.
+Records are added to a block until it reaches a minimum size in bytes, defined by the `io.seqfile.compress.blocksize` property; the default is one million bytes.
 A sync marker is written before the start of every block.
 The format of a block is a field indicating the number of records in the block, followed by four compressed fields: the key lengths, the keys, the value lengths, and the values.

 #### MapFile
-A MapFile is a sorted SequenceFile with an index to permit lookups by key.
-The index is itself a SequenceFile that contains a fraction of the keys in the map (every 128th key, by default).
-The idea is that the index can be loaded into memory to provide fast lookups from the main data file, which is another SequenceFile containing all the map entries in sorted key order.
+A MapFile is a `sorted SequenceFile` with an index to permit lookups by key. `The index is itself a SequenceFile that contains a fraction of the keys in the map (every 128th key, by default)`.
+The idea is that the index can be loaded into memory to provide fast lookups from `the main data file, which is another SequenceFile containing all the map entries in sorted key order`.

-MapFile offers a very similar interface to SequenceFile for reading and writing—the main thing to be aware of is that when writing using MapFile.Writer, map entries must be added in order, otherwise an IOException will be thrown.
+MapFile offers a very similar interface to SequenceFile for reading and writing—the main thing to be aware of is that when writing using MapFile.Writer, `map entries must be added in order, otherwise an IOException will be thrown`.

 ##### MapFile variants
 * SetFile is a specialization of MapFile for storing a set of Writable keys.
 The keys must be added in sorted order.
 * ArrayFile is a MapFile where the key is an integer representing the index of the element in the array and the value is a Writable value.
 * BloomMapFile is a MapFile that offers a fast version of the get() method, especially for sparsely populated files.
 The implementation uses a dynamic Bloom filter for testing whether a given key is in the map.
-The test is very fast because it is inmemory, and it has a nonzero probability of false positives.
+The test is very fast because it is in memory, and it has a nonzero probability of false positives.
 Only if the test passes (the key is present) is the regular get() method called.

 #### Other File Formats and Column-Oriented Formats

-**Avro datafiles** are like sequence files in that they are designed for large-scale data processing—they are compact and splittable—but they are portable across different programming languages.
-Objects stored in Avro datafiles are described by a schema.
-Avro datafiles are widely supported across components in the Hadoop ecosystem, so they are a good default choice for a binary format.
+**Avro datafiles** are like sequence files in that they are designed for large-scale data processing—they are compact and splittable—but they are `portable across different programming languages`.
+Objects stored in Avro datafiles are described by a schema. `Avro datafiles are widely supported across components in the Hadoop ecosystem, so they are a good default choice for a binary format`.

 ![hadoop_storage_row_vs_column_img_1]

 Sequence files, map files, and Avro datafiles are all row-oriented file formats, which means that the values for each row are stored contiguously in the file.
-In a columnoriented format, the rows in a file (or, equivalently, a table in Hive) are broken up into `row splits`, then each split is stored in column-oriented fashion: the values for each row in the first column are stored first, followed by the values for each row in the second column, and so on.
+In a column-oriented format, the rows in a file (or, equivalently, a table in Hive) are broken up into `row splits`, then each split is stored in column-oriented fashion: the values for each row in the first column are stored first, followed by the values for each row in the second column, and so on.

 With row-oriented storage, Lazy deserialization saves some processing cycles by deserializing only the column fields that are accessed, but it can’t avoid the cost of reading each row’s bytes from disk.

 In general, column-oriented formats work well when queries access only a small number of columns in the table.
-Conversely, roworiented formats are appropriate when a large number of columns of a single row are needed for processing at the same time.
+Conversely, row-oriented formats are appropriate when a large number of columns of a single row are needed for processing at the same time.

 Column-oriented formats need more memory for reading and writing, since they have to buffer a row split in memory, rather than just a single row.
 Also, it’s not usually possible to control when writes occur (via flush or sync operations), so `column-oriented formats are not suited to streaming writes`, as the current file cannot be recovered if the writer process fails.
 On the other hand, row-oriented formats like sequence files and Avro datafiles can be read up to the last sync point after a writer failure.
-It is for this reason that Flume (see Chapter 14) uses row-oriented formats.
+It is for this reason that `Flume (see Chapter 14) uses row-oriented formats`.

 The first column-oriented file format in Hadoop was Hive’s RCFile, short for Record Columnar File.
-It has since been superseded by Hive’s ORCFile (Optimized Record Columnar File), and Parquet (covered in Chapter 13). `Parquet is a general-purpose columnoriented file format based on Google’s Dremel, and has wide support across Hadoop components`.
+It has since been superseded by Hive’s ORCFile (Optimized Record Columnar File), and Parquet (covered in Chapter 13). `Parquet is a general-purpose column-oriented file format based on Google’s Dremel, and has wide support across Hadoop components`.
 Avro also has a column-oriented format called Trevni.

 ## 6. Developing a MapReduce Application